yutaojiang926/LOR_Surrender/README.md

 # LOR_Surrender
 Automatically surrenders vs players in LOR

+Run surrender
+hotkeys:
-Run surrender, ctrl+r to surrender and ctrl+q to stop it.
+ctrl+r to surrender vs players ctrl+p to pause surrendering ctrl+k to go into game and afk ctrl+q to stop program